vabarbosa/vb_QiskitHackathonProject/README.md

 ## Running the program
-Install qiskit with "pip install qiskit" and then run the jupyter notebook.
-T is the string and P is the pattern.
+Install qiskit with "pip install qiskit" and then run the jupyter notebook. $T$ is the string and $P$ is the pattern.

 ## Creating the Registers

 For our pattern matching, we first need to initialize what pattern we want to match and what text we want to match that pattern to.
 In the search for a simple solution set due to the amount of time for the project, our group decided to think of these as qubit strings using the qiskit QuantumRegister function.
 The function allows us to create a register of an integer amount of qubits.

-In the project we initialize three quantum registers, a register T for our text of length N, a register P for our pattern of length M, and a register K for our index which spans the solution space.
-There are some initial conditions that must pass for our solution to be valid, firstly the length of T must be more than the length of P, meaning N>M. The next initial condition that must be met is our N and M must be powers of 2.
+In the project we initialize three quantum registers, a register $T$ for our text of length $N$, a register $P$ for our pattern of length $M$, and a register $K$ for our index which spans the solution space.
+There are some initial conditions that must pass for our solution to be valid, firstly the length of $T$ must be more than the length of $P$, meaning $N>M$.
+The next initial condition that must be met is our $N$ and $M$ must be powers of 2.

 To implement these in our algorithm can be done with just the three lines of python
 ```python